A Revolutionary Conception in the Stage Musical

 First-Ever Short Musicals Workshop

-To “plant the flag,” Mr. Koppy directed a one-month workshop production in San Francisco of six of the works submitted.
-Using non-Equity, university, and community theater performers, the workshop was nonetheless opened to the public and the press, to establish whether the nascent idea of an evening of complete individual short musicals merited further exploration.
+To plant the flag, Mr. Koppy directed a one-month workshop production in San Francisco of six of the works submitted.
+Using non-Equity, university, and community theater performers, the workshop was nonetheless opened to the public and the press, and audience discussions followed each performance, to establish whether the nascent idea of an evening of complete individual short musicals merited further exploration.
 The reception could not have been more welcoming and enthusiastic.
-While individual critics and audience members debated and compared likes and dislikes among the pieces presented, the overwhelming majority agreed the evening itself truly worked, even in this very rough and sketchy frame.
+While individual critics and audience members debated and compared likes and dislikes among the individual pieces presented, the overwhelming majority agreed the evening itself truly worked, even in this very rough and sketchy, sometimes start-stop-start-stop framework.
+What was needed, Koppy recognized, was deep dramaturgical attention to sculpting and shaping the disparate elements into a seamless whole; and preliminary appliances to that end proved consistently effective, if understandably uneven at this early developmental stage.

 Enthusiasm Builds